Buran programme: Programme development

-A compromise between these two proposals was achieved by NPO Energiya in January 1976 with the OK-92 (ОК-92, «Орбитальный Корабль»), a delta-winged orbiter equipped with two Soloviev D-30 turbofan jet engines for autonomous atmospheric flight, launched to space from a rocket stack made of a core stage with three cryogenic engines, and four kerosene-fueled boosters, each with four engines.
+A compromise between these two proposals was achieved by NPO Energiya in January 1976 with the OK-92 (ОК-92, «Орбитальный Корабль»), a delta-winged orbiter equipped with two Soloviev D-30 turbofan jet engines for autonomous atmospheric flight, launched to space from a rocket stack made of a core stage with three cryogenic engines, and four kerosene-fuelled boosters, each with four engines.
 By 1978, the OK-92 design was further refined, with its final configuration completed in June 1979.

-Early artist's concept of a Soviet space shuttle approaching a manned space complex.
+US artist's concept of a Soviet space shuttle approaching a manned space complex.

 Soviet engineers were initially reluctant to implement a spacecraft design with so many similarities to the US Space Shuttle.
 Although it has been commented that wind tunnel testing showed that NASA's design was already ideal, the shape requirements were mandated by its potential military capabilities to transport large payloads to low Earth orbit, themselves a counterpart to the Pentagon's initially projected missions for the Shuttle.
 Even though the Molniya Scientific Production Association proposed its Spiral programme design (halted 13 years earlier), it was rejected as being altogether dissimilar from the American shuttle design.

 The construction of the shuttles began in 1980, and by 1984 the first full-scale Buran was rolled out.
 The first suborbital test flight of a scale-model (BOR-5) took place as early as July 1983.
 As the project progressed, five additional scale-model flights were performed.
 A test vehicle was constructed with four jet engines mounted at the rear; this vehicle is usually referred to as OK-GLI, or as the "Buran aerodynamic analogue".
 The jets were used to take off from a normal landing strip, and once it reached a designated point, the engines were cut and OK-GLI glided back to land.
 This provided invaluable information about the handling characteristics of the Buran design, and significantly differed from the carrier plane/air drop method used by the United States and the test craft.
 Twenty-four test flights of OK-GLI were performed by the Gromov Flight Research Institute test pilots and researchers after which the shuttle was "worn out".
 The developers considered using a couple of Mil Mi-26 helicopters to "bundle" lift the Buran, but test flights with a mock-up showed how risky and impractical that was.
 The VM-T ferried components and the Antonov An-225 Mriya (the heaviest airplane ever) was designed and used to ferry the shuttle.